Skip to main content

 Common Questions Answered

-Claude Haiku 4.5 is accessible worldwide through the Claude platform, its API, Amazon Bedrock, and Google Cloud's Vertex AI.
-This wide availability ensures developers can integrate it into various applications and services.
+Claude Haiku 4.5 is now available worldwide through multiple platforms, including the Claude platform, API, Amazon Bedrock, and Google Cloud's Vertex AI.
+This widespread availability makes it easier for organizations to integrate the new AI model into their existing technology infrastructure.